svondenstein/RevenuePredictor/docs/README.md

 │   └── ** submission-XX.csv         -  Submission files ready for upload to Kaggle.
 │
 ├── utils
-│   ├── helpers.py                   -  Script used to download the dataset.
+│   ├── metrics.py                   -  Functions to compute loss and accuracy.
-│   ├── logger.py                    -  The Tensorboard configuration.
 │   ├── parser.py                    -  The parser for parsing arguments to model configuration.
-│   ├── postprocess.py               -  Operations to clean up and resize the predicted masks.
-│   ├── preprocess.py                -  Operations to prepare input data for the network.
 │   ├── rle.py                       -  Function to compute the RLE of the predicted masks.
 │   └── utility.py                   -  Other utilities set up the environment for the program.
 │